kyma-project/kyma/docs/kyma/docs/030-inst-local-installation-from-release.md

 - [Hyperkit driver](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md#hyperkit-driver) - Mac only
 - [VirtualBox](https://www.virtualbox.org/) - Linux only

 > **NOTE:** To work with Kyma, use only the provided scripts and commands.
-Kyma does not work on a basic Minikube cluster that you can start using the `minikube start` command or stop with the `minikube stop` command.
-If you don't need Kyma on Minikube anymore, remove the cluster with the `minikube delete` command.
+Kyma does not work on a basic Minikube cluster that you can start using the `minikube start` command.

 ## Set up certificates